apache/skywalking-rover/docs/en/concepts-and-designs/overview.md

 and upload them to the SkyWalking backend for analysis, aggregate, and visualize them.

 1. EBPF-based profiling for C, C++, Golang, and Rust.
+2. Network profiling for L4(TCP) and L7(HTTP) traffic, including with TLS.
+3. Tracing enhancement.
+Collect extra information from OS level as attached events for the existing tracing system, such as attach raw data of HTTP request and reponse.

 ## Architecture